It’s hard not to love them! They’re incredibly versatile characters with a wide variety of skills and seemingly endless charm.

 These Bards may thrive on the frontlines of combat, but the College of Valor Bard just seems to do it better and in a way that lets them still support their allies.

-You’ll also want to check out my Full Guide to the College of Swords Bard!
+Master swordplay with the Full Guide to the College of Swords Bard!

-Number 7 – The College of Whispers
+Number 7 – College of Whispers Bard

 Sneaking into the number 7 spot in the ranking is the College of Whispers Bard.